BestTimesToVisit.com Logo

 UTA TRAX Light Rail

-Salt Lake City's light rail system, TRAX, is an excellent way to navigate the downtown core and reach popular areas like the University of Utah and the Salt Lake International Airport.
-It's efficient for avoiding traffic and parking hassles, especially during events.
+Salt Lake City's light rail system, TRAX, is a fantastic way to get around downtown and to many surrounding areas, including the airport and the University of Utah.
+It's efficient for avoiding traffic and reaching key attractions.

 UTA FrontRunner Commuter Rail